 - 2 cups almond flour

-- 1 ½ tsp baking soda OR 1 tbsp baking powder
+- 1 ½ teaspoon baking soda OR 1 tablespoon baking powder

-- 1/2 tsp cream of tartar omit if using baking powder
+- ½ teaspoon cream of tartar omit if using baking powder

 - 4 large eggs

-- 1 tbsp apple cider vinegar omit if using baking powder
+- 1 tablespoon apple cider vinegar omit if using baking powder

 - Preheat oven to 325F and grease 3 8-inch round cake pans well.
 Line bottom of pans with circles of parchment and grease parchment.

 - In a medium bowl, whisk together almond flour, cocoa powder, coconut flour, whey protein powder, instant coffee, baking soda, cream of tartar and salt.

 - In a large bowl, beat butter with sweetener until well combined.
 Beat in eggs, vanilla extract, and stevia extract.